stax76/Get-MediaInfo/README.md

 Zero based stream number.
 0 for the first audio track, 1 for the second and so on.

 **-Parameter**
 Name of the property to get.
-[MediaInfo.NET](https://github.com/stax76/MediaInfo.NET) can show which parameter is needed, **in MediaInfo.NET raw view must be enabled**.
+[MediaInfo.NET](https://github.com/stax76/MediaInfo.NET) can show which parameter is needed, in MediaInfo.NET **raw view** must be enabled.

 ## Input